muhannadhg/report_ai/README.md

 Install the openai library using the following command:

     pip install openai
+you have to get the API KEY from: https://platform.openai.com/account/api-keys

 Download the Bulk-Bing-Image-downloader project from GitHub: https://github.com/ostrolucky/Bulk-Bing-Image-downloader/

 Run the provided code and follow the on-screen instructions.